 Not registering to vote does not just affect your ability to vote, but can impact your credit rating, ability to get a mortgage or loan and a mobile phone contract.

-You can now register to vote online by clicking here (National Insurance number needed) or if you need language assistance you can call the Selby Trust for an appointment by calling 0208 885 5499.
+You can now register to vote online (link no longer active) or if you need language assistance you can call the Selby Trust for an appointment by calling 0208 885 5499.
 We are able to take calls Monday – Friday 9:30am – 5pm.
 We are able to offer help in Amharic, Arabic, French, German, Hindi, Somali, Spanish, Tamil and Turkish.